 - A. Accreditation of a program may be withdrawn by the Boards for any of the reasons stated below: - 1.
-Program no longer meets the requirements of the accreditation standard(s) and/or not adhering to the Regulations. - 2.
-Program has not had students enrolled for a period of 3 consecutive years. - 3.
+Program no longer meets the requirements of the accreditation standard(s). - 2.
+Program has not had any students enrolled for a period of 3 consecutive years. - 3.
 Program makes false or misleading statements about the status, condition, or category of its accreditation. - 4.
-Program fails to submit periodic written status reports as requested and updates to the Academic and Professional Form and required annual program assessment report (required status change of program director and/or personnel). - 5.
-Program fails to submit appropriate annual accreditation fees as invoiced. - 6.
-To maintain accreditation, programs must comply with all requests from ASHP/ACPE for reports (e.g., statistical information about program graduates). - 7.
-Refusing a program accreditation or reaccreditation survey conducted by ASHP/ACPE, is an example of not complying with the Regulations. - B. The Boards shall not withdraw accreditation without first notifying the pharmacy technician program director of the specific reasons.
+Program fails to submit periodic written status reports as requested. - 5.
+Program fails to submit appropriate annual accreditation fees as invoiced.

+To maintain accreditation, programs must comply with all requests from ASHP/ACPE for reports (e.g., statistical information about program graduates).

+- B. The Boards shall not withdraw accreditation without first notifying the pharmacy technician program director of the specific reasons.
 The program shall be granted an appropriate period of time to correct the deficiencies. - C. If deficiencies are not corrected to the satisfaction of the Boards within the appropriate period of time, accreditation may be withdrawn. - D. The program shall have the right to appeal the decision of the Boards pursuant to Article XI. - E. If accreditation is withdrawn, the program may submit a new application for accreditation and must undergo re-evaluation. - F. Programs may voluntarily withdraw from the accreditation process and/or forfeit accreditation at any time by notifying the Vice President, ASO, in writing.
-When notified, the Vice President, ASO, will report these programs to the PTAC and the Boards.
+When notified, the Vice President, ASO, will report these programs to the Commission and the Boards.